pinfactory/pinfactory/README.md

 Your changes in the `src` directory will show up in the container, and Flask is configured to auto-reload when you modify anything.

-## Do the web demo with two users (demo environment only)

-This requires Firefox.

-	./webdemo.sh

-This script will start two copies of Firefox, running as two separate local users, on a local copy of the application running in a container.

-## Jump forward in time (demo environment only)

-To jump time forward, run the `timejump.sh` script with one command-line argument, the number of days to jump.
-For example, to jump 2 weeks:

-    ./timejump 14

-This will stop and start the demo database.
-Time jumps do not work in the production environment where the database is run under systemd.

 ## Clean up Docker containers and images